 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Moist layers of Red Velvet Cake and our Original Cheesecake covered with our special Cheesecake Factory cream cheese frosting.
-One bite of this delectable dessert and you will be amazed at the flavor combination.
-Rich chocolate cake and the creamy cheesecake is a combination that was made in heaven.
+Moist layers of Red Velvet Cake and our Original Cheesecake covered with our special Cheesecake Factory cream cheese icing.
+One bite of this delectable red velvet cheesecake and you will be amazed at the flavor combination.
+Rich chocolate cake and creamy cheesecake are a combination that was made in heaven.

 This is not a difficult recipe to make, but it does require some planning and some time.
 Read through all the ingredients and instructions to find out how to make Cheesecake Factory Red Velvet Cheesecake.